Airstack-xyz/docs/guides/trending-mints/global.md

 Choose the chain that you would like to fetch the token mints data.

-Currently, Airstack supports Ethereum, Polygon, and Base.
-Zora will be supported very soon.
+Currently, Airstack supports Ethereum, Polygon, Base, and Zora.

 #### **Limit**

 The number of JSON object returned in responses per API call, with a maximum allowable value of **200**.

-***
+---

 As these parameters are going to be having constant values, you can create a new file to store these as constant variables that can be imported in the next steps:

 {% tabs %}
 {% tab title="TypeScript" %}
 {% code title="constant.ts" %}

 ```typescript
 export const interval = 1; // Every 1 hour
 export const tokenType = ["ERC20", "ERC721", "ERC1155"];
 export const chains = ["ethereum", "polygon", "base"];
 export const limit = 200;
 ```

 {% endcode %}
 {% endtab %}

 {% tab title="JavaScript" %}
 {% code title="constant.js" %}

 ```javascript
 export const interval = 1; // Every 1 hour
 export const tokenType = ["ERC20", "ERC721", "ERC1155"];
 export const chains = ["ethereum", "polygon", "base"];
 export const limit = 200;
 ```

 {% endcode %}
 {% endtab %}

 {% tab title="Python" %}
 {% code title="constant.py" %}

 ```python
 interval = 1 # Every 1 hr
 token_type = ["ERC20", "ERC721", "ERC1155"]
 chains = ["ethereum", "polygon", "base"]
 limit = 200
 ```

 {% endcode %}
 {% endtab %}
 {% endtabs %}

 ### Fetching

 Using the defined parameters, construct an Airstack query to fetch all recent tokens minted in a certain interval period, e.g. January 1 to 7, 2024:

 ### Try Demo